-The College frames its own courses of study and adopts innovative methods of teaching, learning and evaluation.
-In keeping with its tradition of promoting innovation and growth, the College has introduced the Choice Based Credit System (CBCS) for the undergraduate programmes from the academic year 1997-98.
+As an Autonomous institution, the College frames its own courses of study and adopts innovative methods of teaching, learning and evaluation.
+In keeping with its tradition of promoting innovation and growth, the College introduced the Choice Based Credit System (CBCS) for the undergraduate programmes from the academic year 1997-98.
 The CBCS was introduced for all postgraduate programmes from the academic year 2000-2001.
-With the introduction of the CBCS, new academic programmes, including interdisciplinary courses, were offered.
+With the introduction of the CBCS, new academic programmes, including interdisciplinary programmes and courses, were offered.
 The goals of the CBCS are as follows:

-- to provide a broad-based, liberal education for all students - to project curriculum learning outcomes aligned with global requirements - to enable students to choose courses at basic/advanced levels - to enable students to progress at their own pace - to enable highly motivated students to go beyond minimum requirements and earn extra credits
+- to provide a broad-based, liberal education for all students - to enable students to choose courses at basic/advanced levels - to enable students to progress at their own pace - to enable highly motivated students to go beyond minimum requirements and earn extra credits